All avatar SDKs are for 3D or photorealistic. I need 2D cartoon-style for my brand.

 - Basic React knowledge -- familiarity with hooks and JSX

-Step 1 -- Install the MascotBot SDK
+Step 1 -- Install the Mascotbot SDK

 Getting the avatar SDK npm package running is the fastest step.
 In our testing across 50+ developer environments, the SDK installs in under 30 seconds with zero native dependencies.

-Create a new Next.js project and install the required packages:
+Create a new Next.js project:

 npx create-next-app@latest my-avatar-app --typescript --tailwind